sanketjaswal/MiniMart/README.md

 Below is a list of dependencies used in the project:

-Below is a list of dependencies used in the project:

 - **[React](https://www.npmjs.com/package/react)**: Frontend library for building user interfaces.
 - **[Node](https://nodejs.org/en)**: JavaScript runtime environment that  create servers, web apps.
 - **[Colors](https://www.npmjs.com/package/colors)**:A Library for applying color to terminal output.